Travel in Austria

 Ziller Valley (Zillertal) – History and General Information

-Besides all this, the Ziller Valley is also known for its musical tradition, especially thanks to the wandering singer families who spread Austrian folk songs throughout the world.
+Agriculture remains part of daily life, and the valley is also known for its rich musical tradition, especially the wandering singer families who helped spread Austrian folk music across Europe.

 Accommodation in Zillertal Valley